ff6347/tobii-Eyetracker-R/README.md

     echo "R_LIBS=/Users/$HOME/rLibrary" > $HOME/.Renviron

-Then enter (This creates a folder called rLibrary in your homefolder.
-All installed libraries will go there.)
+Creates a folder called "rLibrary" in your homefolder.
+All installed libraries will go there.
+Type:

     mkdir ~/rLibrary

 ###Start R.app from your Applications folder

-####Check your current working directory by entering:
+in the R console.
+Check your current working directory by entering:

     getwd()